2014 - St John’s International Women’s Film Festival and Summit

 The year 2020 was supposed to be the year to review and celebrate achievements in reaching gender parity in our industry, or 50/50 by 2020.
 One of the main panels at Berlinale in February of 2020 was a headliner with Anna Serner from the SFI to look beyond 2020 and consider new actions and directions.

-Advocacy Co-chairs Susan Brinton and Sharon McGowan authored a chapter entitled Gender Advocacy in Canadian Film and Television – are women finally breaking through? for an upcoming book edited by Dr. Susan Liddy from Limerick University.
-The book’s title is Women in the International Film Industry: Policy, Practice and Power and will be published by Palgrave Macmillan in autumn 2020.
+Susan Brinton and Sharon McGowan authored a chapter entitled Gender Advocacy in Canadian Film and Television – are women and gender diverse people finally breaking through? for an upcoming book edited by Dr. Susan Liddy from Limerick University.
+The book’s title is women and gender diverse people in the International Film Industry: Policy, Practice and Power and will be published by Palgrave Macmillan in autumn 2020.

 In support of our members during this crisis, WIFTV has reoriented its program delivery and also joined with the other WIFT chapters in Canada, under the WIFT Canada umbrella, to present Virtual Town Halls with national agencies and organizations for members and non-members across the country.

-Dealing with the pandemic has highlighted a number of areas where systemic and structural bias continues to exist that disadvantages women in our country and our industry, including contract work, limited child care options, the persistent wage gap, unpaid labour or “second shift”, and increasing domestic violence.
-While WIFTV can’t necessarily fix all these problems, we will do our best to advocate for change until women in our industry (and other under-represented groups) are equally advantaged by the system.
+Dealing with the pandemic has highlighted a number of areas where systemic and structural bias continues to exist that disadvantages women and gender diverse people in our country and our industry, including contract work, limited child care options, the persistent wage gap, unpaid labour or “second shift”, and increasing domestic violence.
+While WIFTV can’t necessarily fix all these problems, we will do our best to advocate for change until women and gender diverse people in our industry (and other under-represented groups) are equally advantaged by the system.

-WIFTV is represented on the CMPA’s National Industry Task Force on the Pandemic, and is working with MMPIA and Creative BC on maintaining policies of gender equality and ensuring women are at the table as we discuss ways for our industry to emerge from this crisis.
+WIFTV is represented on the CMPA’s National Industry Task Force on the Pandemic and is working with MMPIA and Creative BC on maintaining policies of gender equality and ensuring women and gender diverse people are at the table as we discuss ways for our industry to emerge from this crisis.

 Additionally, it has become increasingly important to come together with other groups to further gender equality in our industry in Canada and internationally.
-WIFTV is part of the WIFT Canada umbrella where we are working as a group on issues of national importance to women in our industry.
-Also, we participate on the WIFT International (WIFTI) board and work with chapters from around the world to bring knowledge, connection and visibility to women in the international industry.
+WIFTV is part of the WIFT Canada umbrella where we are working as a group on issues of national importance to women and gender diverse people in our industry.
+Also, we participate on the WIFT International (WIFTI) board and work with chapters from around the world to bring knowledge, connection and visibility to women and gender diverse people in the international industry.